jcgonzalezb/TAE_Academy_Automation_Final_Exam/README.md

 Before running the program, make sure that the Android Studio is running a simulation of a device.
 This device must have installed Android 11.0.
 Also, make sure that the appium server is connected and working properly.

-1. Once the program is installed, find the suiteTest.xml file, make right-click on this file and select "Run suite.xml".
+1. Once the program is installed, find the suiteTest.xml file, make right-click on this file and select "Run suiteTest.xml".
+2. The program will run first the web module and then the mobile module.
-2. The tests inside the suiteTest.xml will run and the results of the tests will be shown.
+3. The tests inside the suiteTest.xml will run and the results of the tests will be shown.

 Here is an example of the test results for the mobile module.
 ```